yoctoproject/poky/documentation/sdk-manual/extensible.rst

 command:

 .. image:: figures/sdk-devtool-add-flow.png
-   :align: center
+   :width: 100%

-1. *Generating the New Recipe*: The top part of the flow shows three scenarios by which you could use ``devtool add`` to generate a recipe based on existing source code.
+#. *Generating the New Recipe*: The top part of the flow shows three
+   scenarios by which you could use ``devtool add`` to generate a recipe based on existing source code.